It takes years to build a reputation and a

 IoT, Internet of Threats

-Or Internet of Things as it’s officially called are smart devices that are constantly connected to the internet.
-Again it’s ment to bring us a more convinient future but it’s at the cost of security, most IoT-devices have little to no security.
+Again it’s ment to bring us a more convinient future but it’s at the cost of security.
+Most IoT-devices have little to no security and the threat of cybercrime is obvious.
 As the prolliferation of these devices continue to accelerate so does the cyber attacks utalizing their weak security.
 In 2018 there where 23 billion IoT-devices connected growing to 75 billion in 2025.

 There is no 100% effective antivirus